jagojar/Apim-Samples/samples/azure-maps/README.md

 ## ⚙️ Configuration

-1. Decide which of the [Infrastructure Architectures](../../README.md#infrastructure-architectures) you wish to use.
+1. Decide which of the [Infrastructure Architectures][infrastructure-architectures] you wish to use.
-    1. If the infrastructure _does not_ yet exist, navigate to the desired [infrastructure](../../infrastructure/) folder and follow its README.md.
+  1. If the infrastructure _does not_ yet exist, navigate to the desired [infrastructure][infrastructure-folder] folder and follow its README.md.
   1. If the infrastructure _does_ exist, adjust the `user-defined parameters` in the _Initialize notebook variables_ below.
 Please ensure that all parameters match your infrastructure.

+[infrastructure-architectures]: ../../README.md#infrastructure-architectures
+[infrastructure-folder]: ../../infrastructure/